vosaul/status.im/content/tutorials.md

 4. Start device
 5. Install status.im apk from nightly builds by dragging onto emulator window
 6. Start status.im app on device
 7. Turn on debugging in console (/debug).
-Record the ip address to use later as THE_DEVICE_IP.
+Record the ip address to use later as <DEVICE-IP>.
 You should be able to ping this ip from your actual os
 8. Forward port 5561 (use genymotion adb!): `/opt/genymotion/tools/adb forward tcp:5561 tcp:5561`
 9. Serve your app over http
 10. `status-dev-cli add [dapp]` where dapp is your json file with `whisper-identity` etc.